 E.O.
 14028 ("Improving the Nation's Cybersecurity"; 86 FR 26633 (May 17, 2021)) directed the Federal Government to improve its efforts to identify, deter, and respond to "persistent and increasingly sophisticated malicious cyber campaigns."
-PHMSA has considered the effects of the NPRM and has determined that its regulatory amendments would not materially affect the cybersecurity risk profile for pipeline facilities.
+PHMSA has considered the effects of the proposed rule and has determined that its regulatory amendments will not materially affect the cybersecurity risk profile for pipeline facilities.

-List of Subjects in 49 CFR Part 192
+List of Subjects in 49 CFR Part 191